Qualytics/userguide/docs/datastores/what-is.md

-# What is a datastore?
+# What is a Data Store?

-A `Datastore` is a medium holding structured data.
-Qualytics supports Spark-compatible Datastores via the conceptual layers depicted below
+A `Data Store` is a medium holding structured data.
+Qualytics supports Spark-compatible Data Stores via the conceptual layers depicted below

 ![Screenshot](../assets/what-is/qualytics-architecture.png)